-- If you can’t commit to a full week in Vava’u, you can still experience the wonder of swimming with these amazing animals.
+- If you can’t commit to a whole week in Vava’u, you can still experience the wonder of swimming with these amazing animals.

-- You don’t have to go to Vava’u (great if coming from NZ) since operators also go swimming with whales from Nuku’alofa, Eua and the Ha’apai Group.
+- You don’t have to go to Vava’u (great if coming from NZ) since operators also provide swim with whales tours from Nuku’alofa, Eua and the Ha’apai Group.

 Cons of an independent trip

 - Unless you pay for a boat to yourself, you’ll be sharing your trip with people you don’t know.
-Make sure that you find out how many people will be on the trip, as only 4 at a time will be allowed in the water to swim with the whales.
+Make sure you find out how many people will be on the trip, as only four will be allowed in the water to swim with the whales at any one time.

 - Many of the boats fill up a year in advance with group trips.
-Turning up and expecting a guaranteed spot is likely to result in a lot of disappointment.
+Turning up and expecting a guaranteed spot is likely to result in disappointment.

 Rules for Swimming with Whales in Tonga

-It’s really important that you know what the rules are so that you don’t inadvertently contribute to harming the whales.
+It’s crucial that you know what the rules are so that you don’t inadvertently contribute to harming the whales.

 Only book with a Licensed Whale Operator

-You should only go swimming with whales if you’ve booked through a Licensed Whale Operator as the aim here is to limit the number of boats in the water with whales and ensure that best practice guidelines are followed.
+You should only go swimming with whales in Tonga if you’ve booked through a licenced operator, as the aim is to limit the number of boats in the water with whales and ensure that best practice guidelines are followed.

 Only 4 swimmers + guide in the water

-Tongan law allows for a maximum of 5 people to be in the water with the whales at any one time.
+Tongan law allows a maximum of five people to be in the water with the whales at any time.
 Each group must have a certified local guide in the water with them.
-This effectively means that there will be 4 tourists on each swim or ‘drop’ as they’re called.
+This effectively means there will be four tourists on each swim or ‘drop’ as they’re called.

 No closer than 10 metres